 The second element that makes CST so effective is the social interaction that is inherent in the therapy.
 This therapy is human to human contact.
 We are wired to interact with other human beings.
 This applies to each of us – whether suffering from some form of dementia or not.
-The human to human contact allows for the programming to be immediately customized to the person.
-A computer can’t laugh with you – a computer can’t cry with you – why would we want it to?
+The human-to-human contact allows for the programming to be immediately customized to the person.
+A computer cannot laugh with you – a computer cannot cry with you – why would we want it to?
 There is something immensely satisfying in interacting with another human being.
-A machine can’t replace that.
+A machine cannot replace that.

 The third and final element that makes CST an effective therapy is the effect it has on the individual who receives it.
 The therapy – at its best – can provide meaning and purpose to an individual’s life.

 So much gets taken away by this cruel disease.